Bidichandani-Lab/fxn-methylation/README.md

 ./run_pipeline.sh -a2 -a3 -a4 -a5 in/*.fastq.gz
 ```

-> 💡 In [Research paper name]() we found that only methylation in amplicon 3 had a significant difference between those
+> 💡 In [Methylated and unmethylated epialleles support variegated epigenetic silencing in Friedreich ataxia](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7861014/) we found that only methylation in amplicon 3 had a significant difference between those
 > with and without FRDA.
 However, if your sample contains amplicon 1, you can still run the pipeline to verify those
 > results by adding *-a1* to the command.
 Running with *-a1* when the sample doesn't contain amplicon 1 will result
 > in an error.
 Amplicon 1 has been excluded when using Next-generation sequencing on modern samples to reduce costs.